Salmen2/Simple-Faucet-Script/README.md

 # Fee

-A small fee of 1 Satoshi will be sent to the owner for each claim.
-Remvoing license can be done by paying a one-time fee.
+Free.
+No hidden fees are applied anymore.

 # Terms and Conditions

-You have the rights to modify the code, as long you do not remove the fees/license.
+You have the rights to modify the code, as long you do not remove the license.